NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/OpenAnatomyBrowser/README.md

 1. Study the framework and modules of oabrowser (try to solve every possible question)
 1. Review other examples
-1. Plan the whole process
+1. Investigate additional features to validate the prototypes

 ## Progress and Next Steps